Stackclash/5e-vault/5. Mechanics/Tables/Dwarves Of The Mror Holds Leaving The Mror Holds.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/erlw
+aliases:
-aliases: ["Dwarves of the Mror Holds; Leaving the Mror Holds"]
+  - Dwarves of the Mror Holds; Leaving the Mror Holds
 ---
 # Dwarves of the Mror Holds; Leaving the Mror Holds
 *Source: Eberron: Rising from the Last War p.
 19*